akkarachaiwangcharoensap/HtmlGuide/README.md

 #Head Tag
 Within the head tag, you can use meta tags, link tags, and a script tag to develop your web page.

-Meta tags are the tags that will be used to improve your site searching which is also known as SEO.
+Meta tags are the tags that will be used to improve your site searching (web crawling) which is also known as SEO.
 I won't be cover SEO on this guide.
 But, if you are interested.
 You can learn more by doing some research.

 Link tags are used to link your site to a CSS script.
 What is a CSS?
 CSS stands for Cascading Style Sheet.
 It is basically a script that is used to customize your site with COLOURS and layout!
 Most of the site is being rendered by HTML and styled by CSS scripts.
 I won't be covering this in this guide.
 I'll cover this on the next guide.
 (CSS Guide)